Finite-Sample Properties of Model Specification Tests for Multivariate Dynamic Regression Models: Simulation Experiments

-In this subsection, we report results from Monte Carlo experiments.
-First, we examine size by checking whether each test's empirical rejection frequency under the null matches the nominal significance level.
-Second, we assess power, that is, the ability of each test to detect departures from the null.
-Together, these results illustrate how the competing procedures trade off size (Type I error) and test power (Type I I error) across the three DGPs, $BD$, $GEXOG$, and $EBD$.
+We first examine whether the empirical rejection frequency of each test under the null hypothesis is close to the nominal significance level.
+We then turn to size-adjusted power, which measures how well each test detects false null hypotheses after correcting for size distortions.
+Taken together, these results help clarify the trade-off between size control and power across the three DGPs: $BD$, $GEXOG$, and $EBD$.